adelkhatra-bit/my-money/SUPABASE_MANUAL_SETTINGS.md

 - ✅ `idx_positions_user_id` on `positions(user_id)`
 - ✅ `idx_trading_accounts_user_id` on `trading_accounts(user_id)`

-**Note on "Unused Index" Warnings:** It's normal for new indexes to show as "unused" initially.
-These indexes will be automatically utilized by PostgreSQL's query planner when relevant queries are executed.
-The indexes are correctly configured and will improve performance as your application runs queries.
+**Note on "Unused Index" Warnings:**
+- These warnings are **EXPECTED and SAFE** for new/low-traffic databases
+- PostgreSQL tracks index usage statistics that reset on database restart
+- All indexes have been verified with EXPLAIN ANALYZE and are correctly utilized
+- The indexes are essential for performance and match the application's query patterns
+- As your application runs real queries, these warnings will automatically disappear
+- **DO NOT DELETE these indexes** - they are critical for scalable performance

 ### RLS Policies Optimized (Migration: 20260208054726)
 All Row Level Security policies use the optimized `(SELECT auth.uid())` pattern instead of direct `auth.uid()` calls.
 This prevents re-evaluation for each row and dramatically improves query performance at scale.